Legendsmith/Simple-Image-Sorter/README.md

 # Simple-Image-Sorter
 Sorts images into destination files.
 Written in python.
 I got really sick of organising my character art and meme folders by hand.
-The UI is basic but functional, someone better at TKinter than I am could improve it though.

 ## USE
 - Make sure all your files that you want to sort are in some kind of directory/folder already, they can be in folders within that folder, that's fine.